-The best photo editing apps will let you take those pictures you shot with your smartphone and make them even better.
-Whether it's a selfie, some meal you're about to eat, or your cat, one of these apps can really make it pop.
+The best photo editing apps go well beyond what you can do with the default camera apps that come on your iPhone or Android smartphone.
+Whether it's a selfie, a picture of your cat, or some meal you're about to eat, one of these apps can really make it pop.

-A good photo editing app should be intuitive and easy to use—you don't want to spend too much time digging through menus to find the one setting you want—but still have a comprehensive set of tools to make your photos really shine.
-Plus, the app should make it a cinch to share out your images once you think they're ready to be shown to family and friends.
+The best photo editing apps are intuitive and easy to use—you don't want to spend too much time digging through menus to find the one setting you want—but still offer a comprehensive set of tools to make your photos really shine.
+Plus, the apps make it a cinch to share out your images to family and friends.

 What are the best photo editing apps?